 Back in 2007, ScienceCareers.org published an interesting and reasonably accurate perspective on careers in neuromarketing.

-The ScienceCareers.org article plays down the immediate career prospects in neuromarketing, noting that much of the action is still in the academic world.
-They also point out the gulf that exists between academia and business by quoting George Loewenstein of the Decision Sciences Department at Carnegie Mellon University – we don’t doubt that CMU’s founding father, industrialist Andrew Carnegie, would be spinning in his grave if he heard Loewenstein say,
+The ScienceCareers article played down the immediate career prospects in neuromarketing, noting that much of the action is still in the academic world.
+They also pointed out the gulf that exists between academia and business by quoting George Loewenstein of the Decision Sciences Department at Carnegie Mellon University.
+We don’t doubt that CMU’s founding father, industrialist Andrew Carnegie, would be spinning in his grave if he heard Loewenstein say,

 If a graduate student in neuroeconomics ended up in industry, that would be a disappointment.
 The reality is that when you do marketing, you are a slave to economic interests, to people who want to promote certain goods and services.

 Loewenstein isn’t quite as Marxist as that makes him sound.
 We’ve reported on his groundbreaking neuroeconomics research several times.
 He even did an interview with us – see The Pain of Buying.

 In 2011, the disdain of U.S. academics for neuromarketing was underscored when a 50+ university neuroscientists were dismissive of neuromarketing claims from branding expert and neuromarketing author Martin Lindstrom.
 (See Do You REALLY Love Your iPhone?)